vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 Impermanent loss is basically the loss that is equivalent to the upside gained on holding the token instead of providing liquidity.
 In other words, it is an opportunity cost that may occur while providing liquidity, due to the price shift of one asset of the liquidity pool, versus holding the assets.
 It does depend on the ratio in which the liquidity was provided, the amount of liquidity, and the depth of that liquidity pool.

 Ideally, bLUSD’s ever-increasing floor price should drive the market price up and LUSD being a pegged asset there exists a clear impermanent loss while providing liquidity.
 While providing liquidity as 50% in bLUSD and 50% in LUSD, if the market price of bLUSD increases, the ROI generated without considering the trading fees would be less than simply holding bLUSD for the same value.

+If there are huge positions chickening in, there is high probability that they find the current bLUSD price suitable to exit and Curve bLUSD-LUSD3CRV is the pool where they would swap their bLUSD at.
+LP are exposed to impermanent loss when bond holders swap their huge bLUSD position on the Curve pool which will bring the bLUSD price down.

 ### The risk associated with the bLUSD price